andreasottosanti/SpaRTaCo_paper/README.md

 1. set the number of the simulation scenario `Scenario`;
 2. set `n_replicas` equal to the number of replicas you made of this simulation experiment;
-3. set the number of parallel run of the estimation algorithm with `n_starting_points`;
+3. set the number of runs run of the estimation algorithm with `n_starting_points`;
-4. write the path of the directory which contains the replicas of the experiment;
+4. write the path of the directory where you stored the replicas of the experiment;
-5. set the model;
+5. set the model options in the function `spartaco`;
-6. set the directory where you want to save the results (and eventually the name of the saved file);
+6. set the directory where you want to save the results;
 7. set the number of cores.